-- They pay a serious attention to data collection tools and process as primary elements of the whole data environment.
+- They pay serious attention to data collection tools and processes as primary elements of the whole data environment.

 - They constantly update and improve their skill sets.

-- Data-driven businesses are able to apply the insights in a manner that support business goals.
+- Data-driven businesses are able to apply the insights in a manner that supports business goals.

 Companies are using data to make better decisions about everything you can imagine – from product creation and marketing to hiring.

 So, how the data-driven decision-making process looks like.
 How to implement a data-driven model?